Best Recipes for Homemade Cookies and Bars

 13. Remove from the oven and allow the cookies to cool for a minute or two and then transfer them with a thin metal spatula to a wire rack to cool completely.

-This recipe makes about 5 dozen 2 to 2 1/2-inch cookies.
+This recipe makes about 5 dozen 2 to 2 1/2-inch sugar cookies.
 (If you make bigger cookies, the number will be less.)

 This old-fashioned confectioner's sugar cookies recipe is adapted from the Betty Crocker Cookie Book.

-You Might Need:
+You Might Also Like:

 Back from Confectioners' Sugar Cookies to Cut Out Cookies